Stuzanna/stream-processing/README.md

 ```
 Appears on the topic.

 Note if this fails on the Kafka side the message is lost, as the INSERT job completed, but Kafka failed, to have retries you need to insert from a streaming table rather than fire and forget one valid command.

+You can see the issue for failed jobs in the job manager log list by searching for `FAILED`, or specifically the job exception list as it throws an exception, it's a nice jump to the failure.
+Note this doesn't throw an **error** as it fails gracefully.
+Example I had was forgetting to make the topic beforehand.
 Examples of streaming tables which will retry:

 ```sql
 -- One-time but with retries